kserve/website/docs/modelserving/storage/pvc/pvc.md

 # Predict on an InferenceService with a saved model on PVC

-The doc shows how to train model and create InferenceService for the trained model for on-prem cluster.
+This doc shows how to train model and create InferenceService for the trained model for on-prem cluster.

 ## Prerequisites